invisioblack/screeps.feature.foundation/readme.md

 ## cyberblast/screeps.feature.foundation

-This is a feature extension for the [screeps engine repository](https://github.com/cyberblast/screeps.engine).
+This is a feature extension for the [cyberblast/screeps.modularEngine](https://github.com/cyberblast/screeps.modularEngine) repository.

 Basic foundation to get screeps up & running.